 With finite resources, wild animals to fend off, (un)natural disasters and many troubles to deal with, it’s a good thing you have the option of creating an outpost for potential shelter.
 Maybe it’ll keep you safe, maybe it won’t.
 Certainly beats sleeping in the wilderness though, as day/night transitions are a thing and who knows what might go bump in the night?
 Better sleep with a gun – or whatever weapon you’ve managed to craft – under your pillow.

 Explore a unique, vast and beautiful science-fiction sandbox roguelike, procedurally generated and studded with an AI storyteller.

 There’s also plenty of research to be done, some of which might involve visiting different planets.
 You’ll have to build the necessary equipment before being able to even attempt the trip though, which means leaving the safety of your sanctuary for a while in search of materials.
 Alternatively, you could try trading with a nearby tribe – provided you have something they want, that is.
 If ya don’t, well, time for some legwork!

 If you feel like pledging to their cause, I’d say go for the £9 at minimum, which’ll net you a digital copy at launch.
-Beta access is a bit more steep at £20, while those willing to spend even more could hit the higher tiers and help design in-game content, ranging from NPCs to an alien race!
-Sky’s the limit, if your wallet’s deep enough.
-You’ve got until 6:59pm CET on April 12 to help, either by spending money or spreading word about the Proven Lands Kickstarter (and don’t forget about its Greenlight page).
+Beta access is a bit steeper at £20, while those willing to spend even more could hit the higher tiers and help design in-game content, ranging from NPCs to an alien race!
+Sky’s the limit if your wallet’s deep enough.
+You’ve got until 6:59 pm CET on April 12 to help, either by spending money or spreading the word about the Proven Lands Kickstarter (and don’t forget about its Greenlight page).